Some Estimates of Virtual Element Methods for Fourth Order Problems: Introduction

 The paper is organized as follows: In Section 2, 2.1--2.3, the definition of two dimensional virtual element with the shape regularity is given.
 The projection in 2.2 is the same as in \cite{Chinosi16}.
-Compared with the definition of local virtual element space in \cite{Brezzi13}, \cite{Chinosi16}, the right hand side polynomial $q_v(= \Delta^2v) \in \mathbb{P}_k(D)$ not $\mathbb{P}_{k-4}(D)$ or $\mathbb{P}_{k-2}(D)$.
-This definition provides more degrees of freedom which is necessary to denote the $L_2$ projection from virtual element function space to $\mathbb{P}_k(D)$.
+Compared with the definition of local virtual element space in \cite{Brezzi13,Chinosi16}, our method has the right hand side polynomial $q_v(= \Delta^2v) \in \mathbb{P}_k(D)$ not $\mathbb{P}_{k-4}(D)$ or $\mathbb{P}_{k-2}(D)$.
+This new definition provides more degrees of freedom which is necessary to denote the $L^2$ projection from virtual element function space to $\mathbb{P}_k(D)$.
 In Section 2.4, a semi-norm $|||\cdot|||_{k,D}$ similar as in \cite{Brenner17} is presented.
 The local estimates for the projections $\Pi_{k,D}^\Delta$ and $\Pi_{k,D}^0$ are obtained.
 In Section 2.5--2.6, a piecewise $C^1$ polynomial $w$ depending only on the values on $\partial D$ is constructed and the local interpolation error is proved.
 In section 3, we get the error estimates between $u_h$, its approximations and the exact solution for biharmonic equation.
-In Section 4, we draw the conclusions of the paper and future works.
+In Section 4, we draw the conclusions.